ribersec/ribersec.github.io/_posts/2020-06-12-Windows-Privilege-Escalation-Tools.md

 comments: true
 ---

-In my preperation of the OSCP course i am learning about both linux and windows privilege escalations techniques.
+In my preperation for the OSCP course i am learning about both linux and windows privilege escalations techniques.
 There are differten escaltion techniques like escalation via kernel exploits, unqoted services, misconfigruations and stuff like that.
 I built myself a lab to practice on.
 I have used <https://github.com/sagishahar/lpeworkshop> for the lab.
 Everything you need to know is in there.
 I did use a Win 10 machine so i had to remove the space between the md5 hashes to make the script work.
 Also i did create an admin account and disabled the realtime protection.